Calm logo

 In our first session together, here's what you can expect

 The first session is a chance for us to get to know each other and to begin understanding what’s bringing you in.
 You can expect a mix of conversation with some structure.
 I’ll ask questions about what’s been feeling difficult and your history, as well as what you hope might change.
-There’s no pressure to share everything at once, either!
+There’s no pressure to share everything at once, either.
+I know it can be a lot meeting with a clinician for the first time.
 We’ll also talk about what therapy might look like moving forward and make sure it feels like a good fit.
 My goal in the first session is to begin building a foundation of trust.
 Many people feel nervous at first, which is completely normal.

 The biggest strengths that I bring into our sessions

 One of my greatest strengths is my curiosity and interest in truly understanding people.
 I tend to notice patterns of all kinds pretty easily, and I’m genuinely interested in how those patterns developed and why they persist.
-Insight, to me, is the first step to approaching real change.
+I value knowledge a lot and enjoy sharing information that I think might be helpful for clients.
 I’m consistently engaging with current research and developments in psychology, particularly in the areas of trauma and emotional processing.
 Recently, I’ve been especially interested in coherence therapy and the way it approaches lasting change by working directly with underlying emotional learnings.
 I plan to pursue formal training in this model as part of my continued professional growth.
-At the same time, I still remain grounded and practical in sessions.
+I really feel like this approach is what can TRULY address some persistent issues people may struggle to heal from or change.
+I strive to remain grounded and practical in sessions.
 My curiosity is always in service of helping you better understand yourself.
-I strive to be curious in a way that is compassionate and not overly clinical.
+I try to be curious in a way that is compassionate and not overly clinical. :)

 The clients I'm best positioned to serve